 The technology is based upon biocompatible, highly porous polymer sorbent beads that can actively remove toxic substances from blood and other bodily fluids by pore capture and surface adsorption.
-The Company has numerous products under development based upon this unique blood purification technology, which is protected by 16 issued U.S. patents and multiple international patents, with applications pending both in the U.S. and internationally, including HemoDefend, ContrastSorb, DrugSorb, and others.
-These patents and patent applications are directed to various compositions and methods of use related to our blood purification technologies and are expected to expire between 2021 and 2035, absent any patent term extensions.
-Management believes that any near-term expiring patents will not have a significant impact on our ongoing business.
+The Company has numerous products under development based upon this unique blood purification technology, which is protected by 21 issued U.S. patents and multiple international patents, with applications pending both in the U.S. and internationally, including HemoDefend, ContrastSorb, DrugSorb, DrugSorb-ATR and others.
+These patents and patent applications are directed to various compositions and methods of use related to the Company's blood purification technologies and are expected to expire between 2022 and 2038, absent any patent term extensions.
+Management believes that any near-term expiring patents will not have a significant impact on the Company's ongoing business.